 - In a medium bowl, combine the flour, cornstarch, baking soda, and salt.
 Set aside.

 - In a large mixing bowl, using an electric mixer fitted with a paddle or whisk attachment, beat the butter on medium-high speed until soft and creamy, about 1-2 minutes.
 Add the brown sugar and sugar and cream for 2 minutes.
 Then add the eggs and vanilla and mix until well combined and creamy, about 1 minute.
 Add the flour mixture and mix on medium-low speed just until incorporated, about 30-60 seconds.
 Then stir in the toasted pecans and chocolate chips to incorporate, if used.
-The dough will be slightly sticky (depending on the absorption rate of the flour).
 Cover and chill for 2 hours or up to 2 days.
 After chilling, allow the dough to come to room temperature for 15-30 minutes until it is a soft and spoonable dough.

 - Line 2-3 baking sheets with parchment paper and preheat the oven to 350°F / 175°C.